EdWorld Internet Topics

 Brief Description

-Use literature to teach students to recognize the different types of bullying, their causes, and ways of dealing with them.
+Use literature to get students talking and thinking about the issue of bullying.
+Students learn to recognize the different forms of bullying, their causes, and ways to deal with bullying.

 Objectives